pingcap/docs/dev/benchmark/dm-v1.0-ga.md

 - Set up environment
 - Use sysbench to create the table and generate the initial data in upstream MySQL
 - Start DM-task in the `all` mode, and wait task enters `sync` unit
-- Use sysbench to generate incremental data in upstream MySQL and observe grafana metrics and DM `query-stats`
+- Use sysbench to generate incremental data in upstream MySQL and observe grafana metrics and DM `query-status`

 #### Benchmark result for incremental replication